-Current information is necessary for students to make career or job decisions.
-Resources available in the center include employers' information, job search guides and techniques, self-assessment and career-planning books, vocational bibliographies, career information books and guides, transfer guides to four-year institutions, college catalogs, and cd's and video tapes on careers and job search strategies.
-The Center is open from 8 a.m. to 5 p.m., daily, in Building 9.
+Current and accurate information is necessary for students to make an informed career choice or employment decision.
+Resources available in the center include occupational and career information, career planning and job search guides, information about local and regional employers and industries, occupational outlook data, and college catalogs from PA and surrounding states.
+The resource center is open from 8 a.m. to 5 p.m., daily, in Building 9.